-The Label view is displayed on your screen by default.
-You can hide it at any time by de-selecting Show Label in the Gear Menu at the top right of your screen.
+The Label view is displayed on the screen by default.
+It can be hidden at any time by deselecting the Show Label in the Gear menu at the top right of the screen.
 (See Figure 3.15.)

 Figure 3.15.
 Gear menu > Show Label.